stndrk/notes_storage/drfx/Readme.md

 # notes_storage

 A framework for launching new Django Rest Framework projects quickly.
-Comes with a custom user model, login/logout/signup, social authentication via django-allauth, and more.
+Comes with a custom user model, login/logout/signup, social authentication via django-allauth, and he upload their notes.

 ## Features